Beehiiv vs Ghost (2026): Better for Paid Newsletters or Website Control?

 Final Verdict: Beehiiv Wins for Most Newsletter Creators in 2026

 The beehiiv vs Ghost decision comes down to what you’re building.
 Ghost is a powerful, open-source CMS that also handles newsletters.
-Beehiiv is a purpose-built newsletter monetization engine.
+Beehiiv is a purpose-built paid-newsletter monetization engine.

 If you’re a developer building a publication-style site with paid memberships, Ghost is excellent — it’s flexible, open-source, and gives you total control.
 Score: 8.5/10.

-If you’re a creator, journalist, or operator building a newsletter business — and you want the fastest path from zero to revenue — beehiiv is the clear winner at 9.2/10.
-The free tier gets you started.
-The ad network, sponsorship storefront, and Boosts make money for you.
-The referral program and recommendations grow your audience automatically.
-And you never touch a server.
+If you’re a creator, journalist, or operator building a newsletter business — and you want the fastest path from zero to revenue — beehiiv is still the clear winner at 9.2/10.
+The free tier gets you started, Scale gives you a real monetization stack at a manageable price, and the platform removes a lot of the growth plumbing Ghost still leaves on your desk.